awsdocs/amazon-transcribe-developer-guide/doc_source/what-is.md

 Amazon Transcribe is an automatic speech recognition service that uses machine learning models to convert audio to text\.
 You can use Amazon Transcribe as a standalone transcription service or to add speech\-to\-text capabilities to any application\.

-With Amazon Transcribe, you can improve accuracy for your specific use case with language customization, filter content to ensure customer privacy or audience\-appropriate language, analyze content in multi\-channel audio, differentiate the speech of individual speakers, and more\.
+With Amazon Transcribe, you can improve accuracy for your specific use case with language customization, filter content to ensure customer privacy or audience\-appropriate language, analyze content in multi\-channel audio, partition the speech of individual speakers, and more\.

+To view a complete list of features, see [Amazon Transcribe features](feature-matrix.md)\.

+You can transcribe streaming media in real time or you can upload and transcribe media files\.
+To see which languages are supported for each type of transcription, refer to the [Supported languages and language\-specific features](supported-languages.md) table\.

 **Important**
 Amazon Transcribe is covered under AWS’s HIPAA eligibility and BAA which requires BAA customers to encrypt all PHI at rest and in transit when in use\.
 Automatic PHI identification is available at no additional charge and in all regions where Amazon Transcribe operates\.
 For more information, refer to [ HIPAA eligibility and BAA](http://aws.amazon.com/compliance/hipaa-compliance/)\.

-To view a complete list of features, see [Amazon Transcribe features](feature-matrix.md)\.

-You can transcribe streaming media in real time or you can upload and transcribe media files\.
-To see which languages are supported for each type of transcription, refer to the [Supported languages and language\-specific features](supported-languages.md) table\.

 For a short video tour of Amazon Transcribe, see: